 7. Employer pays salary for first 3 months of absence, reclaimable.

-8. Ensure a valid Letter of Good Standing.
-Claims must be filed within 7 days to avoid rejection.
+8. Claims must be filed within 7 days to avoid rejection.

 The BCEA sets minimum standards: